postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 ### Comment on a request

 You can comment on requests via the [web dashboard](https://app.getpostman.com) or the Postman app.
-When you comment on a request, it is reflected in both the Dashboard and the app.
+When you comment on a request, it's reflected in both the Dashboard and the app.

 1. In your Postman app, go to the collection with the request you want to comment on.
 2. At the top right, click **Comments**.